2 billion people

 Result in a Staggering Number of Illnesses and Deaths

 - Each year, almost one million deaths are attributed to unsafe water, sanitation and hygiene practices.
 (Source)

-- 844 million, of 2.1 billion people without reliable access to safe water at home, do not have a basic drinking water service.
+- >800 million, of 2.2 billion people without reliable access to safely-managed water at home, do not have a basic drinking water service.
 (Source)

-- 4.5 billion people have no access to safely managed sanitation; 494 million still practice open defecation (Source)
+- 3.6 billion people have no access to safely managed sanitation; 494 million still practice open defecation (Source)

 - At least 2 billion people use a drinking water source contaminated with feces.
 (Source)